The State Examinations Commission

 The State Examinations Commission oversees the State examinations at second level in Ireland.
 These examinations are the Junior Certificate and the Leaving Certificate.
 It also organises certain trade and professional examinations.

-In 2003 the Commission was established by the Government to take over responsibility for the development, assessment, accreditation and certification of the State certificate examinations from the Department of Education and Science (now Skills).
+Since 2003, the Commission is responsible for the development, assessment, accreditation and certification of the State certificate examinations.
 It works in partnership with school authorities and education providers to run the examination and assessment system in a fair, accountable and accessible way.

 State examinations and COVID-19

 The written Leaving Certificate 2020 examinations were postponed due to the COVID-19 public health emergency.
 Students could choose to get Leaving Certificate calculated grades or sit a written Leaving Certificate exam.